onset vitelliform macular dystrophy (VMD) Adult Bests

 leading to problems with central vision

-This condition is generally a type of dry macular degeneration (ARMD), "Adult-onset foveomacular vitelliform dystrophy (AOFVD) is a pattern dystrophy generally characterized by bilateral, unifocal, or multifocal yellowish, subretinal foveal deposits, one-third to one disk in diameter.
-(I term the subretinal deposit as a type of drusenoid PED but this is probably incorrect.
-They are aslo termed 'vitelliform' lesions.).
+This condition is generally a type of dry macular degeneration (ARMD), "Adult-onset foveomacular vitelliform dystrophy" (AOFVD) is a pattern dystrophy generally one or more yellowish, foveal deposits (under the retina), one-third to one disk in diameter (a type of drusenoid PED).
+They are aslo termed 'vitelliform' lesions..
 A newer term for the condition is Adult onset vitelliform macular dystrophy (VMD).

 The damage is confined to the centre of the macula, the fovea.